alfredbaudisch/alfredbaudisch.com/content/posts/2021-05-06-day-56-amc-theater-base-mesh.md

 Modeling a cool building of an AMC Theater.
 Reason? $AMC.

-Due to excitement with the $AMC stock, I lost track of time and haven’t managed to texture the model today.
+Due to excitement with the $AMC stock, I lost track of time and haven't managed to texture the model today.
 I could only allocate time to model it.

 ## Reference